pgigioli/darknet_ros/README.md

 `git clone --recursive https://github.com/pgigioli/darknet_ros.git`

+Modify:

-Modify yolo_ros.cpp with the correct path to your yolo-voc.weights and yolo-voc.cfg and change the /usb_cam/image_raw topic to your camera topic.
+yolo_ros.cpp with the correct path to your yolo-voc.weights and yolo-voc.cfg and change the /usb_cam/image_raw topic to your camera topic.
 Compile normally with catkin_make and run with "rosrun darknet_ros yolo_ros".

+Launchfile:

+Make sure the usb_cam package is installed and use the yolo_ros.launch with:

+`roslaunch darknet_ros yolo_ros.launch`

 Topics: